DRY NEEDLING COURSE…New dates just released for September! Book Soon.

 Headaches, Frozen Shoulder Tennis elbow Carpal tunnel syndrome Golfer’s elbow Buttock pain Leg pain Hamstring strains Shin splints Muscle Spasms Fibromyalgia Sciatic Pain Hip Pain Knee Pain Repetitive Strain Injuries.
 Shoulder strains

-Please note this workshop is held from our main venue at 6 and 7 The Square, Annacotty, Limerick.
+Please note this workshop is held from our main venue at IMST, 6 and 7 The Square, Annacotty, Limerick.
+Our premises have been fully sanitized during Covid19 with hand sanitizing area and temperature checks in place.

 Places cannot be reserved without deposits, as numbers must be confirmed.
 Deposits are completely non-refundable.
 The remaining fee is payable in full on the first day of the workshop. imst.ie